Storm Sewer Fees - A change to your Property Taxes

 - Strategic Planning

 The Billing of Realty Taxes is normally done through an Interim Tax Bill provided in January and a Final Tax Bill produced in June.
-Both Interim and Final Bills are payable in two installments with due dates at the First of each month as follows:
+Both Interim and Final Bills are payable in two instalments with due dates at the 1st of each month as follows:

 INTERIM DUE DATE: March and May